Home / Home / A Beginner’s Guide to Composting in Bend, Central Oregon

 Lomi

-Being conscientious about what happens to the food that we eat and don’t eat is an excellent way to begin living a more sustainable lifestyle.
-With food waste accounting for twenty-four percent of all material found in landfills and eight percent of global greenhouse gas emissions, reevaluating what happens to our leftovers can help lessen our environmental impact.
-That’s where composting comes in.
-Carys Wilkins, owner of Sister’s Mahonia Gardens and farmstand said, “Even before I became a farmer ten years ago, composting felt like one of the most accessible ways to reduce my energy footprint.
-Not only does it help to reduce trash in landfills, but it creates rich soil which can be used to grow food.”
+In today’s world, being mindful of what we do with our food, both what we consume and what we don’t, is a wonderful way to kickstart a more sustainable lifestyle.
+With food waste contributing to a staggering 24 percent of all landfill content and a significant eight percent of global greenhouse gas emissions, it’s high time we reevaluate our approach to leftovers and scraps.
+This is where composting comes into play.
+Carys Wilkins, the owner of Sister’s Mahonia Gardens and Farmstand, aptly puts it, “Even before I became a farmer a decade ago, composting felt like one of the most accessible ways to reduce my energy footprint.
+Not only does it help reduce landfill waste, but it also creates nutrient-rich soil that can be used for growing food.”

-Composting is the naturally occurring process where organic matter, such as food scraps from the kitchen or leaves from the backyard, is recycled into a dark, rich soil called compost.
-These materials will naturally decompose, but composting speeds up the process by creating an ideal environment for decomposition.
-Learning to make the perfect compost pile can feel intimidating, but it’s not as hard as you think.
-This simple guide is all you need to get a compost pile up and running.
+Composting is the natural process through which organic matter, such as kitchen food scraps or backyard leaves, transforms into a dark, fertile soil called compost.
+While these materials will break down naturally over time, composting expedites the process by creating an ideal environment for decomposition.
+Making the perfect compost pile might seem daunting, but it’s much simpler than you might think.
+This straightforward guide has everything you need to kickstart your composting journey.

 Location, Location, Location

-No matter where you live, there’s a composting method that will accommodate your lifestyle.
-If you have a backyard, create an open-air pile or an enclosed compost bin out of an old trash can or metal box.
-Ensure the location of the pile is in a shady and dry area away from animals, and with good drainage.
-If you live in a smaller space, purchase one of the various small compost bins designed for apartment living or simply use a large plastic bag to mix compost material.
+Regardless of where you call home, there’s a composting method that can fit your lifestyle.
+If you have a backyard, consider creating an open-air pile or an enclosed compost bin fashioned from an old trash can or metal box.
+Ensure the location is shaded and dry, away from animals, with good drainage.

 Building the Pile